vendablefall/littlekiwibus/_posts/2017-05-19-Bridgets-1st-big-little-project.md

 **The making of the planter box...**

 So she got to work dismantling the desk into its base parts.
-Once she had broken it down she decided she liked the inlay of the inside of the drawers and chose to use them as the sides of her box.
+Once it was broken down into parts she liked the inlay of the inside of the drawers, and chose to use them as the sides of her box.
 For the bottom, she sandwiched two pieces of MDF (from the back of the desk) together with wood glue to give it strength and rigidity.
 She used dowels to hold it all together, along with more wood glue and nails, to make it extra secure.

 <img src="{{site.url}}/images/Bridgets 1st woodworking project/mid-construction.jpg"/>
 <a class="image-captions">Forming the basic shape</a>